MrYsLab/python_banyan/README.md

 # The Python Banyan Framework
 ![](https://github.com/MrYsLab/python_banyan/blob/master/images/BanyanTree.png)

+# UNDER CONSTRUCTION VERSION 3 IS BEING READIED FOR RELEASE

 The Python Banyan Framework is a lightweight, reactive framework used to create flexible, non-blocking, event driven, asynchronous applications.
 It was designed primarily to aid in the implementation of real-time physical computing applications